-At issue are the Affordable Care Act (ACA) regulations that require most health insurance plans, including plans provided by employers, to cover all FDA-approved methods of contraception with no co-pay.
+An Affordable Care Act (ACA) policy requires most health insurance plans, including plans provided by employers and universities, to cover all FDA-approved methods of contraception with no co-pay.
 This policy was adopted to improve access to birth control, which is vital to women’s health and equality.
-Nonetheless, some for-profit corporations and religiously affiliated institutions have refused to provide this coverage, claiming that it violates their religious freedom.
+Nonetheless, some for-profit corporations and non-profit organizations have refused to provide this coverage, and they have filed lawsuits claiming the policy violates their religious freedom.

-We have been fighting and will continue to fight for our neighbors, arguing that for-profit corporations and religiously affiliated institutions should not be allowed to use religion as a reason to deny contraception coverage to their employees.
-Failure to provide this coverage threatens the equality and health of employees—most often women.
+We have been fighting and will continue to fight for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
+Failure to provide this coverage threatens women's health and equality.